fndari/fndari.github.io/projects/pnd/index.md

 ### There should be one, and possibly only one way to do it
 If a task is identified as common, then the functionality is included in `pnd`, and users instructed to perform the task through `pnd`.
 Adding new functionality to `pnd` also happens in a centralized way (either via core developers implementing it, or via pull requests), and a new version of the tool is released.
-In this way, all users are notified of the update through the release notes.
+In this way, all users are notified of the updates (and the availability of new functionality, or improvements of existing workflows) through the release notes.

 ### Separation of concerns between domain and implementation
 It's generally possible to categorize an option or task as belonging either to the domain (in this case, simulations with PandaRoot) or the implementation.
 Domain options should be exposed to the user, in the most consistent way across separate functionalities, while implementation options should be given sane defaults so that they can be safely ignored, but overrideable by experienced users.

-### Do not break backwards compatibility of existing workflows
+### Do not break backwards compatibility with existing workflows
-The adoption of the tool should be recommended, not unavoidable.
-The introduction of the new tool should not prevent expert users to use their preferred workflows.
+At least during the initial phase, the adoption of the tool should be recommended, not unavoidable.
+The introduction of the new tool not prevent expert users to continue using their preferred workflows.

 # Examples